socialsignin/socialsignin-provider/README.md

 ```

 This reduces the need to work with the lower-level connection apis of spring social when an
-application wants to to deal with APIs directly rather than connections to APIs.
+application simply wants to to deal with API Clients directly rather than connections to APIs.

 The modules also enable configuration of provider-specific components from Spring-Social and Spring-Social-Security
 to to registered easlily and via component scanning.